Idris Elba: Music

 In 2020, after hearing Canadian R&B singer Emanuel's debut single "Need You", Elba reached out with an idea for a music video compiled from clips of people sharing the things that were helping them cope with the COVID-19 pandemic.
-Elba was credited as creative director of the video, and is being credited as an executive producer of Emanuel's forthcoming full-length debut album.
+Elba was credited as the creative director of the video and is being credited as an executive producer of Emanuel's forthcoming full-length debut album.
 On 13 February 2021, Elba performed a guest DJ mix for Mix Up on Australian national youth broadcaster Triple J. On 22 September 2021, Elba announced he would be releasing a collaborative EP with Australian pop rock duo Lime Cordiale titled Cordi Elba, which was released on 14 January 2022.
-Elba also collaborated with Paul McCartney on a remix of McCartney's song "Long Tailed Winter Bird."
+Elba also collaborated with Paul McCartney on a remix of his song "Long Tailed Winter Bird".